-Douglas County recognizes the importance of the black-tailed prairie dog (Cynomys ludovicianus) and believes that the species has a right to exist on County owned open space and park land.
-A primary purpose of Open Space is to protect habitat for native wildlife.
-Black-tailed prairie dogs are an important species because of their interconnectedness to other wildlife species.
+Douglas County recognizes the importance of the black-tailed prairie dog (Cynomys ludovicianus) and believes that the species has a right to exist on County-owned open space and park land.
+The primary purpose of Open Space is to protect the habitat for native wildlife.
+Black-tailed prairie dogs are an important species because of their interconnectedness with other wildlife species.
 They provide an important food source for numerous predator species.
 Prairie dog burrows provide cover and nesting sites for several mammals, birds, and reptiles.
 Prairie dogs also provide recreational and other intangible values for the community.

 The County has developed recommendations on the long-term management of Open Space through its Parks, Trails, and Open Space Master Plan and has developed several site-specific management plans over time.
 As part of this management planning, the Division of Open Space and Natural Resources will designate existing and future Open Space properties.
 The designation will be completed using one of three prairie dog management/conservation categories commonly used along the Front Range.
 These three categories are generally defined as follows:

 - Prairie Dog Habitat Conservation Area (HCA) – ideally allow prairie dogs to function with minimal human intervention without causing or experiencing significant negative impacts to or from adjacent lands.